-(1) YANG specification: contains a set of named and versioned modules.
+- (1) YANG specification: contains a set of named and versioned modules.
 A module specifies a hierarchy of named and typed resources.
 A resource is uniquely identified by a sequence of its name and the names of the enveloping resources following the hierarchy order.
 The YANG specification serves as input to the writers of application and instrumentation code and the humans analysing the returned values (arrow from YANG specification to Variable store).
-The specification can be used to check the correctness of the CoAP request and do the CBOR encoding.

-- (2) SMIv2 specification: A named module specifies a set of variables and "conceptual tables".
+The specification can be used to check the correctness of the CoAP request and do the CBOR encoding. - (2) SMIv2 specification: A named module specifies a set of variables and "conceptual tables".
 Named variables have simple types.
 Conceptual tables are composed of typed named columns.
 The variable name and module name identify the variable uniquely.
 There is an algorithm to translate SMIv2 specifications to YANG specifications. - (3) CoAP request: The CoAP request needs a Universal Resource Identifier (URI) and the payload of the packet to send a request.
 The URI is composed of the schema, server, path and query and looks like coap://entry.example.com/<path>?<query>.
 Fragments are not supported.
-Allowed operations are PUT, GET, DELETE, and POST.
+Allowed operations are PUT, PATCH, GET, DELETE, and POST.
 New variables can be created with POST when they exist in the YANG specification.
-The Observe option can be used to return variable values regularly or on event occurrence (notification). - (3.2) CoAP <query>: The query parameter is used to specify additional (optional) aspects like the module name, the smi context, and others.
+The Observe option can be used to return variable values regularly or on event occurrence (notification).

+- (3.1) CoAP <path>: The path identifies the variable in the form "/mg/<hash-value>". - (3.2) CoAP <query>: The query parameter is used to specify additional (optional) aspects like the module name, list instance, and others.
 The idea is to keep the path simple and put variations on variable specification in the query. - (3.3) CoAP discovery: Discovery of the variables is done with standard CoAP resource discovery using /.well-known/core with ?rt=/core.mg. - (4) Network packet: The payload contains the CBOR encoding of JSON objects.
 This object corresponds to the converted RESTCONF message payload. - (5) Retrieval, modification: The server needs to parse the CBOR encoded message and identify the corresponding instances in the Variable store.
-In addition, this component includes the code for COAP Observe and block options. - (6) Variable store: The store is composed of two parts: Operational state and Configuration datastore (see Section 2.1).
-CoMI does not see the different variable store types.
-The Variable store contains instances of the YANG specification.
-Values are stored in the appropriate instances, and or values are returned from the instances into the payload of the packet.

-- (7) Variable instrumentation: This code depends on implementation of drivers and other node specific aspects.
+In addition, this component includes the code for COAP Observe and block options. - (6) Variable store: The store is composed of two parts: Operational state and Configuration data-store (see Section 2.1).
+CoMI does not differentiate between variable store types.
+The Variable store contains data-node instances.
+Values are stored in the appropriate instances, and or values are returned from the instances into the payload of the packet. - (7) Variable instrumentation: This code depends on implementation of drivers and other node specific aspects.
 The Variable instrumentation code stores the values of the parameters into the appropriate places in the operational code.
 The variable instrumentation code reads current execution values from the operational code and stores them in the appropriate instances. - (8) Security: The server MUST prevent unauthorized users from reading or writing any data resources.
-CoMI relies on DTLS which is specified to secure CoAP communication. - 2.1.
+CoMI relies on DTLS [RFC6347] which is specified to secure CoAP communication.

+2.1.
 RESTCONF/YANG Architecture